Why Teach at GCPS?

 • Gwinnett County is a community that supports public education and our teachers.
 It is a great place to live, work and play!

-2019 GCPS Teacher of the Year
+2025 GCPS Teacher of the Year

-Parkview High School
+Central Gwinnett High School

-How to be Certified
+How To Be Certified

-• Thought of Teaching and not certified?
+Thought of Teaching and not certified?
 Did you know that you can be initially hired to teach with only a college degree?
 After you are hired, you would need to complete all certification requirements within a period of time:

 All Gwinnett County Public Schools teachers, school administrators, service personnel, and paraprofessionals are required by the Georgia Professional Standards Commission (GaPSC) to hold an appropriate certificate for the field, subject, grade level, or assignment.
 The GaPSC is the state agency that establishes regulations and procedures to evaluate the credentials of prospective teachers, as well as other professional employees in the schools, to ensure they meet specified preparation standards and requirements.